alinex/node-builder/README.md

 The tool will be called with

-    > alinex-make [general options] <command> [command options]
+    > alinex-make [general options] -c <command> [command options] [dirs]

 but if not installed globally you may run

-    > node_modules/.bin/alinex-make [general options] <command> [command options]
+    > node_modules/.bin/alinex-make [general options] -c <command> ...

 With the option `--help` a screen explaining all commands and options will be displayed.
 The major commands will be described here.

-Most commands have an optional directory name as first plain parameter which can be used to specify on which directory to work.
+Multiple directory names can be given.
+They specify on which project to work on.
 It should point to the base package directory of a module.
 If not specified the command will run from the current directory.

 ### General options